 2. Use your peripheral vision

-• a fish floating vertically on its head (tail up), or the other way around (head up, tail down).
-Fish don’t usually act this way so stop and look.
+- You may see a fish floating vertically on its head with its tail up, or the other way around with the head up and tail down.
+Fish don’t usually act this way so it’s worth stopping and enjoying the performance.

-• a small tightly packed school of fish suddenly dash to the surface, then burst apart and swim back to the reef?
+- When a small tightly packed school of fish suddenly dash to the surface, then burst apart and swim back to the reef, what does it mean?
 This is another style of fish spawning.

-Animals, even marine wildlife, avoid approaching other animals from the front – they would rather creep up from behind where they are less easily seen.
+Animals, even marine wildlife, avoid approaching other animals from the front.
+Instead, they would rather creep up from behind where they are less easily seen.
 This is even true of fish.

-I cannot tell you how many times I have seen turtles, rays, reef sharks and trevallies (jacks) following divers, staying only a few feet from their fins, and the divers were completely oblivious.
+I can’t tell you how many times I have seen turtles, rays, reef sharks and trevallies (jacks) following divers, staying only a few feet from their fins, and the divers were completely oblivious.

 In fact, just last week while diving at Halaveli in some very strong current, we were hanging on the reef flat doing our safety stop when one of my guests started gesturing to me to look behind – and sure enough there, nearly touching my fins, was a beautiful white tip reef shark!